Piwigo/Piwigo-Mobile/README.md

 - Create, delete, move and rename albums,
 - Search, edit, download and delete photos and videos,
 - Copy and move photos and videos between albums,
+- Add and remove photos and videos from your favorites,
 - Set a photo as album image,
 - Upload photos and videos:
    - of modifiable size and quality,